Artificial General Intelligence for Medical Imaging Analysis: Large Language Models for Medical Imaging

+\item \textbf{Integrating Medical Informatics}: The successful integration of LLMs, such as ChatGPT, into clinical workflows is fundamentally dependent on the robustness of medical informatics.
+The swift, efficient, and precise collection and integration of data is integral for effectively deploying or updating these models in healthcare environments.
+As a result, there is a burgeoning need to investigate approaches for sourcing textual or other pertinent data from complex \cite{aggelidis2008methods} hospital information systems.
+This access to data is imperative for incorporating LLMs or multi-modal models into areas such as clinical diagnostics, treatment, radiation oncology, and radiology.
 In this context, informatics plays a vital role, serving as a crucial bridge connecting vast, intricate data sets with AGI applications in healthcare.
 The discipline's function in enabling data accessibility, deciphering it, and applying it subsequently is invaluable in the forward march of AI in clinical environments.
 This emphasizes the call for scientific exploration to pivot towards the further refinement and enhancement of medical informatics, thereby nurturing a more potent relationship between this field and AGI.
 This harmonious integration promises not only to boost the operational efficiency of healthcare systems but also to augment patient outcomes via more precise and prompt diagnoses and treatments.

-\item \textbf{Knowledge Graph}: Knowledge graphs can bolster the utility of LLMs like ChatGPT in the healthcare sector.
-A medical knowledge graph, with its expansive reach beyond simple language generation, can effectively enhance the input and prompts to LLMs \cite{brate2022improving} and validate the outputs \cite{peng2023check} of LLMs.
-The deployment of such a tool could bring significant advancements to the field by offering a structured and contextually meaningful representation of data.

-Building a comprehensive knowledge graph is a complex task \cite{cai2022coarse} due to the sophistication required in identifying entities and extracting relationships, which are integral components of such a graph.
-The current research frontier in this context is focused on devising strategies that facilitate automatic extraction of knowledge from large data corpora.
-The objective is to create a foundational knowledge base that can be readily deployed in clinical practice.

-By automating the process of knowledge extraction, the speed of development and implementation of knowledge graphs in healthcare can be significantly accelerated.
-This would consequently enhance the performance, precision, and efficiency of AI-driven tools in healthcare, thereby promoting improved patient outcomes and operational excellence in clinical settings.